 - The multi-touch screen is a glass panel covered with a plastic film.
-Do not apply pressure or place any metallic object on the screen, which might damage the touch panel or cause it to malfunction. - Do not use fingernails, gloved fingers, or inanimate objects other than an approved ThinkPad Pen Pro for input on the screen. - Regularly calibrate the accuracy of the finger input to avoid a discrepancy.
+Do not apply pressure or place any metallic object on the screen, which might damage the touch panel or cause it to malfunction. - Do not use fingernails, gloved fingers, or inanimate objects for input on the screen. - Regularly calibrate the accuracy of the finger input to avoid a discrepancy.